Hermitage artists retreat receives $100,000 challenge grant

 “We are hopeful the Cooks’ overwhelming generosity will inspire others to show their support for the Hermitage, as we rally behind the artists and the creative process that fill the stages, the museums, and the concert halls that we all know and love.
 In addition, as you open your hearts to make a difference in our community, we hope you will consider not only the Hermitage, but also our fellow arts organizations who are struggling in this difficult time.”

-The Hermitage will also be participating in the Community Foundation of Sarasota County’s 24-hour Giving Challenge (April 28-29), in which the first $100 of every gift will be matched by the Patterson Foundation.
+The Hermitage will participate in the Community Foundation of Sarasota County’s 24-hour Giving Challenge (April 28-29), in which the first $100 of every gift will be matched by the Patterson Foundation.
 Those who participate in the Giving Challenge will see their contributions matched by both the Cook family (dollar-for-dollar) and the Patterson Foundation (the first $100 of every gift).

 To make a contribution to the Hermitage Artist Retreat, visit www.HermitageArtistRetreat.org or call 941-475-2098, Ext.
 2.